krishnagopika/InterviewQuestions/Salesforce/Objects.md

 51.  why is it not possible to create a master record type when a custom record type is created?
 52. How to create path for custom object?
 53. How to add path to page layout?
+54. How is an object named Project linked to an object named  case?
+55. How is a child object created?
+56. Explain a scenario where custom object is necesssary?
+57.